unicode-org/icu4x/docs/string-representation.md

 ### Latin1

-This is what SpiderMonkey and V8 use as an optimization for strings whose semantics are potentially-invalid UTF-16 semantics but for whose each UTF-16 code unit would have zero bits and the higher half.
+This is what SpiderMonkey and V8 use as an optimization for strings whose semantics are potentially-invalid UTF-16 but for whose each UTF-16 code unit would have zero bits and the higher half.
 For input, the Rust type is `&[u8]`.
 For output, it is `&mut [u8]`.
 The name annotation is `_latin1`.
 In the headers for C and C++, the slice pointer shall be of type `char*` (with const and without, respectively).
 (Note that while it is incorrect, due to sign extension issues on the ABI boundary, to declare `char` as non-pointer argument whose Rust type is Rust `u8`, it is OK to declare `const char*` for `*const u8` and `char*` for `*mut u8`.)

 A given ICU4X operation may provide a version that takes Latin1 when it makes sense for performance reasons.
 If the operation is known to keep the domain of the output within the Latin1 range, the output slice should be Latin1 as well.
 Otherwise, the output slice should be UTF-16.
+The case where the output range is known to be within the Latin1 range is expected to be very rare or non-existent: i.e. the common case for Latin1 input is expected to be UTF-16 output.

 ### Encoding forms deliberately not included